 A lesbian or gay man who acts or dresses effeminately.
 A male who has female mannerisms, characteristics, or behavior.
 A female can also be considered femme if she has overly feminine characteristics or mannerisms.
 Opposite of butch.

-An acronym meaning gay, lesbian, bisexual and transgender used as a descriptor, as in “GLBT community”.
-Another variation is LGBTQIA, with the Q for either “queer” or “questioning,” I for “intersex” and A for “allies.”
+An acronym meaning lesbian, gay, bisexual and transgender used as a descriptor, as in “LGBT community”.
+Another variation is LGBTQIA, with the Q for either “queer” or “questioning,” I for “intersex,” and A for "asexual" or “allies.”
 There is persistent debate within the community about how long the acronym should extend for practical purposes, and whether the L or the G should come first as a matter of principle.
 Regardless of variation, this type of acronym has evolved as representing the solidarity among the different categories sexual minorities as a single movement toward gaining acceptance and advancing civil rights/freedoms.